 A GSA Schedule contract enables you to sell your products or services to ANY agency of the federal government, certain other organizations, and state and local governments (under some circumstances).

-Best of all, it enables your business to receive orders for products or services without the need to respond to each government request for proposals.
-Federal RFPs contain confusing federal contract requirements and are costly to prepare.
+Best of all, it enables your business to receive orders for products or services without the need to respond to complex government requests for proposal since GSA will negotiate your pricing terms and conditions in advance, making it easier for agencies to buy form you.
+Traditional federal RFPs contain confusing federal contract requirements and are costly to prepare, so getting a GSA contract saves you time and money over the long haul.

 A GSA contract is also a government-wide contract, which means you can sell to any Federal agency.
 Without this contract, you would need to bid on and negotiate with agencies separately.

 Many synonymous terms are used to describe the program, such as: